maggiedykstra/dataproject2/README.md

 Go to http://34.21.10.71:5001/chat and click the invite link to invite the Discord Bot to your server.

-Example Command !player Stephen Curry
+Example Command: !player Stephen Curry

+You can use the above command to get information on any player, just change the name to the name of the player you are interested in.

 To test:
 In Terminal or Postman, run